biscuitboost/yourbanger-fe/src/data/post/graduation-gift-ideas-for-him.md

 ---
 publishDate: 2025-04-28T00:00:00Z
-title: "Graduation Gift Ideas for Him That He'll Actually Appreciate"
+title: "AI Graduation Songs & Gift Ideas for Him He'll Actually Appreciate"
 excerpt: "He made it through.
 These graduation gift ideas for him skip the generic and focus on what he actually needs, wants, or would never buy himself."
 image: ~/assets/images/blog/graduation-gifts-him-hero.jpg
 imageAlt: "Male graduate celebrating achievement in cap and gown with diploma and graduation gifts"